Swinexe/scorehud.phar/Home.md

 }
 ```

-We simply return the array containing our required tag as key and its data as value.
+We simply return the array containing our required tag as key and its data as value. <br />
 More tags can also be added.

 ### Step 6